caperaven/crs-components/documents/3d/geometry-data.md

 1. icons

 You can use [rawToGeometry](/documents/3d/rawToGeometry.md) to generate a threejs mesh object using a geometry data object.
+Geometry data was exported from blender using a [python script](https://github.com/caperaven/crs-components/blob/master/blender/export-data.py).

 ## Flowchart items